Hugh Malcolm: Early life

 Malcolm was born in Broughty Ferry, Dundee, and educated at Craigflower Preparatory School near Dunfermline and Glenalmond College in Perthshire.
-He entered the Royal Air Force College Cranwell on 9 January 1936.
+He entered the Royal Air Force College Cranwell on 9 January 1936, receiving a commission in 1937.
 In January 1938, Malcolm joined No. 26 (Army Co-operation) Squadron at Catterick.
 In May 1939, he suffered a serious head injury in a Westland Lysander crash.
+It was thought he would not be able to return to flying but he recovered and rejoined his squadron in September.